-The real-time options rely on small databases installed with Websense Web Security Gateway, which checks for database updates at a regular interval.
+The scanning options (an add-on to Websense Content Gateway) rely on small databases installed with Websense Web Security Gateway, which checks for database updates at a regular interval.
 Updates to these databases occur independently of all Master Database updates (including real-time database updates and Real-Time Security Updates).

-Every time you use the ./WCGAdmin start command to start Websense Security Gateway, a database download is initiated.
+Every time you use the ./WCGAdmin start command to start Websense Web Security Gateway, a database download is initiated.
 If the download fails, a new download is attempted every 15 minutes until a successful download occurs.